hktang/maruchan/README.md

 - Live update calendar boxes on new page loaded by ajax
 - Link calendar box to the first post on that date
+- Accommodate video and text post types on home page